 Paraffin heaters for heating homes

-Oil heaters which burnt paraffin were extremely popular in the past.
+Oil heaters which burnt paraffin were extremely popular in the past and they came in a range of shapes, sizes and colours.
 In fact my grandmother always called the ironmongers / hardware shop the 'oil shop' as oil was its most common sale.
 There were of course no retail parks of large shops, so people had to go to a range of different shops to buy everything they wanted.

 Advantages of oil heaters